corda/corda-settler/README.md

 ## Requirements

-Obligations which arise on a Corda ledger can be settled individually, in whole, with payments of XRP.
-Example: Alice incurs an obligation to pay Bob an amount of XRP at some point in the future.
-Alice should only be able to mark the obligation as paid if she can prove that the required amount of XRP was paid to Bob via the Ripple ledger.
+Obligations which arise on a Corda ledger can be settled individually, in whole, with of ledger payments, in this case XRP.
+Example: Alice incurs an obligation to pay Bob an amount of USD at some point in the future.
+Alice should only be able to mark the obligation as paid if she can prove that the required amount of XRP was paid to Bob via the XRP ledger.

 ## Design